dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 * `Sigmoid function` (`logistic function`): it is an activation function in ML (S shape) that transforms any number values between 0 and 1 in order to get output probabilities that express the probability that a particular output belongs to a particular class.
      * In the sigmoid function, the variable z represents the input to the function.
 The function approaches 0 as z goes to large negative values and approaches 1 as z goes to large positive values.
      * it is commonly used in binary classification problems to transform a linear combination of input features into probabilities
-* In deep learning, apart from the sigmoid function, one common activation function is the linear activation function, but one of the most common activation functions is `ReLU` (Rectified Linear Unit)
+* In Deep Learning, apart from the sigmoid function, one common activation function is the linear activation function, but one of the most common activation functions is the `ReLU` (Rectified Linear Unit)
      * ReLU introduces non-linearity to the network, allowing it to learn complex patterns in the data (i.e. it can learn from non-linear relationships in the data)

 ## Decision Boundaries